jonathanalgar/CustomCode-Analyzer-Generator/README.md

 ##  Technical notes on evaluation

 To validate that the LLM pipeline works effectively and generates external libraries aligned with user intent there is a supplementary evaluation pipeline complete with [eight diverse test cases](./agents/evaluation/ground_truth/).
+The objective is [to add more](https://github.com/jonathanalgar/CustomCode-Analyzer-Generator/issues/6).

 This means a range of models and prompts can be programatically benchmarked.
 The central piece of pipeline is the Roslyn-based [`CCGATestGenerator`](./agents/evaluation/CCAGTestGenerator/), which—given the LLM-generated implementation code and human created ground truth file—will deterministically create a unit test.